Frances Thompson: Background

 During the Civil War, many African Americans fled farms and plantations in the mid-south for the Union camps and shanty towns around Memphis.
-They began arriving in greater number after the Union victory in the "Battle of Memphis," in 1862.
+They began arriving in greater number after the Union victory in the First Battle of Memphis in 1862.
 The African American population in Memphis increased from 4,000 in 1860 to 16,000 in 1865.
-Combined with the growing number of Irish immigrants coming to settle in Tennessee after the Great Famine, this population growth created competition for the few jobs available at the time.
+Combined with the growing number of Irish immigrants coming to settle in Tennessee after the Great Famine, this population growth created competition for the few jobs available.
 At the time, Memphis was one of the few safe places for African Americans in the Civil War south.
-After the war, free Blacks could make their own way there, rather than returning to low-wage plantation work.
+After the war, free Black people could make their own way there, rather than returning to low-wage plantation work.
 The city was home to predominantly African American neighborhoods, such as Beale, Linden, Turley, St. Martin, and Causey Streets.

 In 1866, South Memphis was the site of instances of politically and racially motivated violence that came be known as the Memphis Massacre.
 The Civil War had just ended, and Reconstruction was in full swing in the South.
 Whites, particularly poor Irish immigrants, feared that formerly enslaved Black people would take their jobs, and the simmering tensions were brought to a boil by newspapers.
 The Memphis police force had just cut back on their numbers.
-The tension was made worse when the Army decided to put Black, Union Army soldiers in charge of patrolling the streets of Memphis.
+The tension was made worse when the Army decided to put Black soldiers in charge of patrolling the streets of Memphis.
 White police officers, most of whom were Irish, were angry and clashed with the soldiers.
 Soldiers would be arrested for minor crimes by the police and instances of police brutality rose.